parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 Parthenon allows users to output restart files for restarting a simulation.
 The restart file captures the input file, so no input file is required to be specified.
-Parameters for the input can be overriden in the usual way from the command line.
+Parameters for the input can be overridden in the usual way from the command line.
 At a future date we will allow for users the ability to extensively edit the parameters stored within the restart file.